DA01171997/XSPF-Music-Microservices-Cassandra-Edition/README.md

 &nbsp;&nbsp;<b>3: Then use this url to test our Playlist 00: http://127.0.0.1:5400/api/v1/collections/playlists/Playlist%2000.xspf</b></br>

-# ***IMPORTANT***: Please keep foreman running with all the standard 3 instances for the microservices, except xspfApi.
-Because kong wills still direct traffics to offline instances.
+# ***IMPORTANT***: Please don't change the Procfile, and just run "foreman start" with all the standard 3 instances for the microservices, except xspfApi.
+Because kong wills still direct traffics to offline upstreams.
+Also please make sure Scylla is fully up and running before running curl_requests.sh script or try any requests.
+We also have issue when testing in Tuffix, and sometime we can't drop scylla keyspace or data correctly (check out dropkeyspace.PNG to see the issue).
+So if you tried to run signup for another users again, before Scylla drop the keyspace and tables, you will get a 409.
+If this happens just restart your VM, or drop the scylla docker image and container and reinstall the docker image.